TheresaLui/SelfHelpContent_v2/articles/network-classicnetwork-generic/lb-addorremovelbresources.md

 />

 # Add or remove load balanced resources
-## **Recommended documents**
+## **Recommended Documents**

-Add or remove resources in a load balanced pool in [resource manager](https://docs.microsoft.com/azure/load-balancer/load-balancer-get-started-internet-arm-ps) deployments<br>
+* Add or remove resources in a load balanced pool in [resource manager](https://docs.microsoft.com/azure/load-balancer/load-balancer-get-started-internet-arm-ps) deployments
-Add or remove resources in a load balanced endpoint set in [classic](https://docs.microsoft.com/azure/load-balancer/load-balancer-get-started-internet-classic-portal) deployments<br>
+* Add or remove resources in a load balanced endpoint set in [classic](https://docs.microsoft.com/azure/load-balancer/load-balancer-get-started-internet-classic-portal) deployments

 Note: Load balancing requires standard VM SKUs and is not available on basic VM SKUs.